simalexan/simalexan.github.com/README.md

-# Simalexan
+# simalexan

-Personal blog using Jekyll
+Personal blog using Metalsmith

 - basic setup
 - will write down a few post subjects